 As a non-profit organization, we rely on the generous support of people like you.
 Your contributions directly aid CRL’s work and programs, such as our Life in Christ lay leadership program, our Faith, Food & the Environment initiative, and our Catholic Rural Life magazine.
 Make a one-time contribution or make a re-occcuring donation–the choice is yours.
 Either way, know that CRL appreciates your support!

-One of the most important ways of staying involved is staying informed; but keeping track of the various issues facing rural communities, family farms, and the stewardship of creation is a daunting task.
-Not to worry–Catholic Rural Life has you covered with our free e-bulletin.
-Once you subscribe, you’ll receive a weekly email updating you on the most pressing issues facing the American countryside–and what CRL is doing to address them.
+One of the most important ways of staying involved is staying informed: keeping track of the various issues facing rural communities, family farms and the stewardship of creation.
+Catholic Rural Life has a free e-bulletin that keeps you informed.
+Once you subscribe, you’ll receive a weekly email updating you on the most pressing issues facing the rural America and what CRL is doing to address them.

 Rural life groups are grassroots efforts to address challenges facing rural communities from a parish level.
 Catholic Rural Life has actively supported the development and work of such rural life groups with great success, and we’re happy to provide a guidance for thinking about the purpose, structure, and role of these types of efforts.

 To be a Green Ribbon church means to share a concern over the future of family farms.
 It also means to act decisively so that our nation retains a local, viable, and independent system of agriculture.